Raul Castro Fast Facts

 May 10, 2015 - Meets Pope Francis for the first time.
 They talk for 50 minutes at the Vatican.
 Castro thanks the Pope for facilitating talks between Cuba and the United States.
 He later says he may rejoin the Catholic Church.

-March 20-22, 2016 - During a historic trip to Cuba, Obama visits Raul Castro to discuss human rights and ending the economic embargo.
+March 20-22, 2016 - During a historic trip to Cuba, Obama visits Castro to discuss human rights and ending the economic embargo.
 Obama is the first sitting president to visit Cuba since 1928, when Calvin Coolidge traveled to the island via boat.

 December 21, 2017 - Cuban officials announce that Castro will not retire as planned when his presidential term ends on February 24, 2018.
 Due to ongoing issues related to recovery from Hurricane Irma, the naming of Castro's successor will be delayed until April 19, 2018, according to Cuban state-run media.